 Zoya Akhtar

 Yes, a lady director did make this list!
 And rightfully so.
-Born into the family of already well-established men like Javed Akhtar and Farhan Akhtar, it must have been quite a task to come out of the shadows and create a name for herself.
+Born into the family of already well-established names in the film fraternity like Javed Akhtar and Farhan Akhtar, it must have been quite a task to come out of the shadows and create a name for herself.
 But a lot of hard work and a good filmmaking course in India can actually do wonders!
-Her first movie, not only took the film industry by a storm, but it actually put it into shock!
-Luck by Chance, a cult classic, where the true story of Bollywood is portrayed, not only showed the amazing skills that Zoya had up her sleeve, but also her fearless attitude was really appreciated by the audience.
+Her first movie, Luck by Chance, not only took the film industry by storm but also shocked audiences and critics alike.
+This cult classic, which portrayed the true story of Bollywood, showcased Zoya Akhtar's remarkable filmmaking skills.
+Her fearless attitude and authentic storytelling earned her recognition as one of the best Bollywood directors of her generation.
+Today, Zoya Akhtar is often listed among the best directors of Bollywood and is celebrated for creating meaningful cinema that resonates with audiences.
+She has undoubtedly carved a unique space for herself among the famous Bollywood directors who have redefined Indian cinema.

 Imitiaz Ali

 Tamasha may have received a mixed response overall, but masses and critics alike had just one thing to say.
-Imitiaz Ali has truly taken the level of direction in India to another stage!
-This is one director that not only makes amazing movies for the masses and critics alike, but he also is known for his skill of making an actor perform his absolute best.
-Be it Kareena Kapoor in Jab We Met, or Ranbir Kapoor in Tamasha and Rockstar, or even new comer Alia Bhat in Highway, these actors have performed exceptionally well when directed by Imtiaz.
+Imtiaz Ali has truly taken the level of direction in India to another stage!
+This is one of the best directors of Bollywood who not only makes amazing movies for the masses and critics alike, but he is also known for his skill of making an actor perform their absolute best.
+Be it Kareena Kapoor in Jab We Met, or Ranbir Kapoor in Tamasha and Rockstar, or even newcomer Alia Bhatt in Highway, these actors have performed exceptionally well when directed by Imtiaz.
+His ability to bring out the best in his actors makes him stand tall among the famous Bollywood directors and a true gem in the film fraternity.
 What more skill can any director need!

 All of these directors have truly shown that a box office hit doesn’t necessarily have to be filled with mindless action and humour!
-A real script, but great actors and of course, commendable direction can truly make a classic as well.
-There are many more directors like Rajkumar Hirani, Rakesh Om Prakash Mehra, Anurag Basu, and more, who actually took the efforts of going to a great filmmaking course in India as they had a real passion of making movies.
+A real script, great actors, and of course, commendable direction can truly make a classic as well.
+These famous Bollywood directors, like Rajkumar Hirani, Rakesh Om Prakash Mehra, Anurag Basu, and more, have not only made an impact with their work but have also earned respect in the film fraternity for their unique vision.
+Many of the best Bollywood directors started by going through a great filmmaking course in India, driven by their passion for making memorable movies.
+These filmmakers are undoubtedly among the best directors of Bollywood, proving that storytelling and direction matter as much as star power.

 “When I am making a film, I am the audience.” – Martin Scorsese.